Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Talk to Your Teen About American Family Insurance’s Teen Safe Driver Program

 Start a conversation.
 American Family’s free, award-winning Teen Safe Driver Program is an innovative way to help you talk to your teen about making smart choices behind the wheel.
 Plus, with the Teen Safe Driver Program, you can earn up to 10 percent off your insurance premium.
+Download our MyAmFam app to their phone to have proof of insurance and get access to emergency roadside assistance right from the app.

 Is your teen already doing great with the basics?
 Take their driving to the next level with these teen driving tips they need to know.